davepinch/pinchy.cc/content/topics/people/a/ayn-rand/birth/snippet-early-life-1-1.md

 ---
+title: "birth of Ayn Rand (Wikipedia)"
-title: "Rand was born Alisa Zinovyevna Rosenbaum on February 2, 1905, into a Jewish bourgeois family living in Saint Petersburg in what was then the Russian Empire." birth of: Ayn Rand born in: Saint Petersburg
+✂️: "Rand was born Alisa Zinovyevna Rosenbaum on February 2, 1905, into a Jewish bourgeois family living in Saint Petersburg in what was then the Russian Empire." birth in: Saint Petersburg birth of: Ayn Rand
 citation: >-
   Wikipedia contributors.
 (2024, October 5).
 Ayn Rand.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 22:41, October 7, 2024, from https://en.wikipedia.org/w/index.php?title=Ayn_Rand&oldid=1249598871
 license: CC BY-SA 4.0